ah999/BME280Sensor/README.md

 ### Hardware Notes

-1. **Pull-up Resistors**: I2C lines (SCL, SDA) require 4.7kΩ pull-up resistors to 3.3V (usually built into development boards)

-2. **SD Card Compatibility**: Use high-quality SD cards (Class 10 recommended) formatted as FAT32

-3. **Power Consumption**: Total system consumption approximately 50-100mA depending on measurement frequency

-4. **Voltage Levels**: All connections are 3.3V compatible - do not connect 5V signals
+1. **Voltage Levels**: All connections are 3.3V compatible - do not connect 5V signals

 ## Configuration